Rating Methodology

 3. Sandboxed Execution

-The codebase is built and executed within an isolated containerized environment.
+The agent’s output is built and executed within an isolated containerized environment.
 Dependency installation is attempted and failures recorded.
 Test suites are executed and results captured.
-Mutation analysis introduces controlled defects to measure test suite effectiveness.
+Mutation analysis introduces controlled defects to measure verification effectiveness.

 4. Quality Scoring